Home » Addiction » Behavioral » Internet

 Can Internet Addiction Cause Sleep Disorders?

 Yes, internet addiction causes sleep disorders.
-Excessive internet use, particularly before bedtime, disrupts the body’s circadian rhythm, making it difficult to fall and stay asleep.
-This leads to insomnia and other sleep-related issues.
-The relationship between internet addiction and sleep disorders is significant because extended screen time suppresses the production of melatonin, a hormone crucial for sleep regulation.
-The mental stimulation from engaging in online activities keeps the brain active, delaying the onset of sleep and reducing overall sleep quality.
+Excessive internet use, particularly before bedtime, disrupts the body’s circadian rhythm.
+This disruption makes it difficult to fall asleep.
+It also leads to insomnia and other sleep-related issues.
+The relationship between internet addiction and sleep disorders is significant.
+Extended screen time suppresses melatonin production, a hormone vital for sleep regulation.

 What are the Warning Signs of Internet Addiction?